mvcds/my-library/carreer/achieving-goals/Positive, Immediate, Concrete and Specifics.md

 - Positive: your goal should be something you move toward, not away from.
 - Immediate: your goals should be something that you decide to make progress on now, not “someday.”
 - Concrete: it means that you’re able to see results in the real world.
-Achieve “happiness” is not a concrete goal.
+Achieve “[[happiness]]” is not a concrete goal.
 - Specific: you have to define what, when and where you are going to achieve your goal.
 Your goals should be under your [[Keeping control|control]], like “20 minutes of exercise” instead of “lose 20 pounds.”

 #acronym